WordPress theme customisation

 How can I adjust theme typography?

-How do I customize theme colours?
+How do I customise theme colours?

 Can I add custom CSS to my WordPress theme?